link422/F24_Team3_TennisBallCollector/Reports/Detailed_Design_Counting_Display_Subsystem.md

 ## Function of the Counting Display Subsystem

 The Counting Display subsystem shall implement a LCD Display that will display the amount of collected tennis balls to the operator.
 This subsystem will interpret every new reading from the Counting Sensor subsystem as a new tennis ball.
 For every new tennis ball detected by the sensor, the counting display subsystem will increment the number displayed on the LCD display.
-This subsystem shall display the current amount of tennis balls using the display in a comprehensive sentence ending with the total number collected as a numerical value.
+This subsystem shall display the current amount of tennis balls using the display in a comprehensive sentence which will include the total number collected as a numerical value.

 ## Specifications and Constraints